unexpectedpanda/retool/readme.md

 # Retool
-Retool scans [Redump](http://redump.org/) dats, and generates new dats without dupes.
+Retool scans [Redump](http://redump.org/) dats, and attempts to generate new dats without dupes.
 This is not an official Redump project.

 ## Installation
 If you don't know Python or don't want to deal with code, download the